Kodak Compact Microfiche Reader

 The Kodak Compact Microfiche Reader concept was developed by Steve Hines in 1974, at the Kodak Research Laboratories and is the subject of Steve’s first utility patent.

-The Compact Microfiche Reader wins in size and weight with four or more microfiche, compared to carrying hard copy.
-Conventional microfiche readers at the time were 110V desk-top units approximately the size and weight of a television of the same screen size.
+The Compact Microfiche Reader wins in size and weight with four or more microfiche, weighs less than carrying equivalent hardcopy.
+Conventional microfiche readers at the time were 110V desk-top units.

 This microfiche reader is not a rear-projection device as it may appear.
 The image is front projected on an internal flat screen from an angle which causes the image to be keystoned.
 When the screen is hinged open, and viewed through the clear Fresnel lens, the narrow side of the screen is magnified more, than at the hinge, to create a rectangular appearing image.

-The mockup to determine the screen angle to give the keystone-shaped screen the appearance of being rectangular when viewed through the Fresnel lens.
+The mockup to determine the angle between the Fresnel lens and the screen to give the appearance of the screen appearing to be rectangular.

 The Fresnel Lens (pronounced: Fra-‘nel):